MS in Biomedical Sciences Admissions

 - Students receive an email when application is complete (until you receive this email, you should assume your application is not complete)

-- Beginning in January, students will receive an admissions decision approximately four-eight weeks from the date that the application is complete.
+- Following each priority deadline, students will receive an admissions decision approximately four-eight weeks from the date that the application is complete.
 When a decision has been rendered, you will receive an email to notify you to check your application portal.
 Note that we do not mail any physical admissions decisions.

 Note: Delays can occur around holidays and very busy processing times.
 It can take several days for credentials to be uploaded to an application, and we appreciate your patience.
 If a document you submitted has not been added to your application portal after five-seven business days, please email us at firstname.lastname@example.org.